Automated Testing - Which Tests to Automate [+ Examples]

 Here’s why QA professionals opt for automated testing:

-6. Less stress on your QA team: By eliminating the need for manual testing, your team can focus on developing tools that can further enhance your testing suite.
+- Less stress on your QA team: By eliminating the need for manual testing, your team can focus on developing tools that can further enhance your testing suite.
 This helps keep them motivated and engaged with their work, eliminating the monotony and stress of their daily activities.
+Celebrate their contributions with personalized recognition using a plaque maker to show appreciation for their efforts.

 Limitations of automated testing